Our Surrey and Delta dentists do not typically prescribe teeth whitening for children for a few important reasons.

 1. There may not actually be a problem.

 The new adult teeth that are coming in have significantly more dentin in them than the baby teeth do.
-Dentin is the layer of the teeth the is directly beneath the enamel.
-It is yellowish in colour, and thus makes the adult teeth look more yellow than the remaining baby teeth.
+Dentin is the layer of the teeth that is directly beneath the enamel.
+It is yellowish in colour, thus making the adult teeth look more yellow than the remaining baby teeth.

 Indeed, the adult teeth are more yellow than the baby teeth, but this is normal and natural.
-The contrast created by the remaining, much whiter baby teeth makes the adult teeth appear even more yellow than they really are as well.
+The contrast created by the remaining, much whiter baby teeth makes the adult teeth appear even more yellow than they really are.

 Once all the baby teeth have fallen out, they darker colour of the adult teeth will be much less obvious.